 You can also define the font size via the dropdown.
 The unit is pt, i.e. point font.

-The size for the desktop view can also be used for all other devices, i.e. tablet and smartphone.
-If you do not want to make individual adjustments, deactivate the switches under "Tablet" and "Mobile".
+The size for the desktop view can also be used for all other end devices, i.e. tablet and smartphone.
+If you do not want to make any individual adjustments, deactivate the switches under "Tablet" and "Mobile".

 Next step: Create website structure